NSenaud/ResistorColorCode/README.md

 ResistorColorCode
 =================

-This little OS X utility gives a resistor value from its color code.
+This little OS X utility returns a resistor value from its color code.